matrixzj/documentations/pages/bash/awk.md

 ### String Functions
 #### asort(source [, dest [, how ] ]) / asorti(source [, dest [, how ] ])
-Both functions return the number of elements in the array source.
-For asort(), awk sorts the values of source and replaces the indices of the sorted values of source with sequential integers starting with one.
-If the optional array dest is specified, then source is duplicated into dest. dest is then sorted, leaving the indices of source unchanged.
-If the source array contains subarrays as values, they will come last, after all scalar values.
+Both functions return the number of elements in the array *source*.
+For *asort()*, awk sorts the values of *source* and replaces the indices of the sorted values of *source* with sequential integers starting with one.
+If the optional array *dest* is specified, then *source* is duplicated into *dest*. *dest* is then sorted, leaving the indices of *source* unchanged.
+If the *source* array contains subarrays as values, they will come last, after all scalar values.
 Subarrays are not recursively sorted.
-The asorti() function works similarly to asort(); however, the indices are sorted, instead of the values.
+The *asorti()* function works similarly to *asort()*; however, the indices are sorted, instead of the values.

 ```bash
 $ cat /tmp/test